Dr Chris Ide reports on the occupational health improvements made over the past 30 years and identifies some of the future challenges.

 Health is the most challenging topic and where most confusion reigns.
 Many engaged within the industry do not understand what is required of them as an employer and couple this with insufficient occupational health resource that is familiar with construction, then it is easy to see why we struggle with a workforce that is transient in the extreme.

 There is confusion within the industry between occupational health management, occupational hygiene and well-being.
 All have a role to play and they are complimentary in engaging employers, employees and the population at large.
-The table below gives an overview:

 Safety and Health Expo will return to London ExCel on the 20-22 June 2017, showcasing a collection of top health and safety solutions from 300+ UK and international suppliers.
 Industry professionals will be able to source a range of behavioural safety, risk management, training and occupational health products and services.